 My name is Peregrine Bermas.
-The pronouns I prefer are they/them/theirs/siya, but I answer to any said with respect.
+I answer to any pronouns said with respect.
 I am a queer diasporic islander (of Bicolano, Ilocano and Pangasinan ascent), survivor, educator and folk artist serving in my birth place, occupied chicago/shikaakwa.

 I come from a lineage of gardeners, medical practitioners, caregivers and teachers; my knowledge about being with the earth is influenced by family, friends, elders and youth in my immediate community.
 I have been a yoga practitioner for 15 years, and an instructor for 3 years with trainings from Moksha Yoga Center and Street Yoga, and mentorship of Marjorie Fradin and Aya-Nikole Cook.
 I am attuned to reiki through master teacher Courtney Cobbs, and have exchanged energy work in this modality for 3 years.